By Heidi Goehmann

-The purpose of the Body of Christ is alive and well in our marriages when we lift one another up, help hold the weight of the burden, offer opportunities to talk around the Word and grow together, and turn with one another in pray to our Father who guides us through every step of the journey.
+The purpose of the Body of Christ is alive and well in our marriages when we lift up one another, help hold the weight of the burden, offer opportunities to talk around the Word and grow together, and turn with one another in prayer to our Father who guides us through every step of the journey.

 Here are some possible questions to ask yourself, your spouse, or your children to open conversation and lead one another to prayer and Scripture through church work transitions: